qmcuhk/qmcuhk.github.io/_pages/research.md

     <h1>Neutron Scattering</h1>
     <div class="research-tech-container-reverse">
         <div class="research-tech-info">
-        Neutron scattering can determine the crystalline and magnetic structure as well as their dynamics.
+        Neutron scattering can determine the crystalline and magnetic structures as well as their dynamics.
 This is becuase: (1) neutrons carry spin 1/2, and can thus interact with the dipole moments in the matter; (2) neutrons interact with the atoms via nuclear force; (3) neutrons are charge neutral and thus have deep penetration into most materials; (4) the wavelengths and energis of neutrons used for our experiments are comparable to the crystal lattice parameters and elementary excitations, leading to high momentum and energy resolutions.
 Neutron scattering is a bulk probe which can be combined with versatile sample environments like magnetic field, high pressure.
         </div>
         <div class="research-tech-pic">
             <img src="assets/web_pictures/temp_profile_pic.jpg">